 I still think there are many improvements Apple could make to the functionality.
 The problem is knowing when and where 3D Touch can be used.
 It’s baffling Apple hasn’t added any indications of where 3D Touch can be used.

-If I had to guess, Apple feels the small percentage of iOS devices which support 3D Touch hasn’t warranted the attention to push the feature more.
+If I had to guess, Apple feels the small percentage of iOS devices that support 3D Touch hasn’t warranted the attention to push the feature more.

 Now that 3D Touch functionality is coming to more iPhones, iPads, and iPods in iOS 13 and iPadOS with Quick Actions and long presses, I hope more time is spent developing these features.